 Berlin in a day?
 Really?
 OK so your feet may ache a little by the end of it, and your camera battery may be on its last legs come 6pm, but Berlin in a day is doable honest.

 Berlin as you probably well know is a city steeped in history, not all of it positive, but history non the less and therefore something we can all learn from.
 I’m not a history buff, I chose Geography over History in school, but even I became wrapped up in the history that Berlin oozes, in just a few short days I learnt so much about Berlin, about Germany and about the war.
 Berlin was my first and potentially favourite stop on my InterRail trip around Europe in 2010.
 It was a truly fasinating place, and somewhere I hope to re-visit in the not to distant future.

 Berlin in a day – map and starting point

 Berlin in a day starts at the Berlin Brandenburger Tor train station (S/U Bahn – S1, S2, S25 and U55) – Its the blue marker on the map above.
 Right outside the station is a massive coffee house (you know the one).
-Grab yourself a coffee or a hot chocolate and get exploring.
+Grab yourself a coffee, perhaps on a commercial coffee machine rental, or a hot chocolate and get exploring.
 If you’re not up for walking on your own and fancy a bit of a chat whilst walking the sights of Berlin, there are plenty of guided tours that start from this area, just join a queue.

 The 1st stop on your Berlin in a day experience is right in front of you, you couldnt miss it if you tried!
 Forget about MJ dangling a small child over the balcony of the nearby Hotel Adlon, the grand and historically significant gate is what you should be focusing on here!